While losses mount, Uber CEO expects profitability in 2021

 NEW YORK (AP) — The losses at Uber are mounting, but the ride-hailing heavyweight now predicts it will be profitable in about two years.

-CEO Dara Khosrowshahi told reporters Monday that the company’s goal is to reach profitability — when adjusted for interest, taxes, depreciation and amortization — for the full year of 2021.
+CEO Dara Khosrowshahi said Monday that the company’s goal is to reach profitability — when adjusted for interest, taxes, depreciation and amortization — for the full year of 2021.

+“We hope that we’ve shown you that we can execute against not just delivering top-line growth, but also top-line growth with discipline,” Khosrowshahi said on a conference call with investors.
+“We can only do so with the really, really hard work of all our employees on a global basis, and also the partnership of the cities that we work with, and our drivers.”

 The San Francisco company picked up the pace of its revenue growth, racking up $3.81 billion in the third quarter, 30% more than the same time last year.
+Last quarter, revenue had grown 14% compared to the prior year.

-But it lost $1.16 billion in the quarter, extending its streak of losses.
+But Uber lost $1.16 billion in the quarter, extending its streak of losses.
 The third-quarter loss included $401 million in stock-based compensation related to its initial public offering.

 The loss amounted to 68 cents a share and was wider than the $986 million shortfall in the same period last year.